duongnhatthang/MetaRL-Literature-Review/README.md

 ### Open question:
 - [ ] Augmented DQN basically teach the model to do Meta-Exploration => How do we do this to extend to other problems and method.
 - [ ] Why does eps = 0.1 help improve the performance ? (training with eps is understanable, but it helps even when inference)
+- [ ] Understanding PEARL: investigating the prior that they estimate.
+Does it overlap with the (bandit) environment actual prior?
+Can we improve upon this method?